backstage/backstage/packages/core-plugin-api/api-report.md

   title?: string;
 };

-// Warning: (ae-missing-release-tag) "samlAuthApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const samlAuthApiRef: ApiRef<
   ProfileInfoApi & BackstageIdentityApi & SessionApi
 >;

-// Warning: (ae-missing-release-tag) "SessionApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type SessionApi = {
   signIn(): Promise<void>;